upstream gifting

 Downstream gifting has the complications of kiddie tax, but upstream gifting has the advantage of step-up in basis upon death.
 So even if you don’t think you will have estate tax issues, giving highly-appreciated assets to your parent is a consideration.

 These maneuvers don’t take time but can save thousands of dollars in capital gains taxes.
-Not a bad return on investment as every dollar the government doesn’t get is another one to spend or give away.
+It’s not a bad return on investment as every dollar the government doesn’t get is another one to spend or give away.

 Posted in Retirement Income Planning and tagged .